jgchaparro/w4-database-project/README.md

 ## Steps taken

+All of the processes were executed through Python, including the queries.

 1. Import the .csv as Pandas dataframes.
 1. Inspect the dataframes to have a rough idea of the information availible.
 1. Sketch the relationships between tables.
 The `actor` and `film` tables have a many-to-many relationship and no intermediate table is provided.
 The `category` table is, at first glance, disconnected from the rest.
 Other tables have direct connections.